 Every fall, as part of the Homes for All MN legislative agenda setting process, the coalition hears policy proposals.
 This process provides members and non-members an opportunity to participate in and influence the coalition’s policy agenda.

-- The policy teams solicits and accepts policy proposal applications.
-Click here to see the 2018 application.
+- The policy team solicits and accepts policy proposal applications.
+Click here to see the 2019/20 application.
 Each applicant must also complete the Core Values Assessment form.

 - Each applicant is given the opportunity to present its proposal at a policy team meeting.